Konrad Körding: Scientific contributions

-Open Science
+Science Education

 After the COVID-19 pandemic shut down neuroscience summer schools and workshops worldwide in 2020, Kording co-founded Neuromatch, a non-profit organization focused on promoting equity in the sciences and advancing open science policies, alongside Megan Peters, Paul Schrater, Sean Escola, Athena Akrami, Kate Bonnen, Carsen Stringer, Brad Wyble, and Gunnar Blohm.
 The project started with Neuromatch Conference and later expanded to Neuromatch Academy and the Neuromatch Open Publishing journal.
 As an organization, Neuromatch has quickly risen to the forefront of the open science and remote learning movements, enjoying extensive news coverage in the wake of both its success and its efforts to obtain special permission from the US Office of Foreign Assets Control to teach students from Iran.
 Since 2020, Neuromatch has hosted annual conferences and workshops.

 In 2021, Neuromatch Academy added a deep learning course in addition to its original computational neuroscience course.
 The school has taught over 10,000 students with the help of several hundred teaching assistants across its three iterations.
 Neuromatch Academy has been the subject of several papers exploring the educational efficacy and accessibility of its program.

+Open science

-On September 27th 2022, Neuromatch posted an open letter to the White House Office of Science and Technology Policy making a number of policy suggestions that it argued would promote equity and open access in scientific research.
+On September 27, 2022, Neuromatch posted an open letter to the White House Office of Science and Technology Policy making a number of policy suggestions that it argued would promote equity and open access in scientific research.
 Over 1,000 academic professionals from 33 countries and 240 universities signed the letter, including Yann LeCun, Michael Eisen, Peter Murray-Rust, Peter Suber, Timothy Behrens, Daniel Wolpert, Chris Bourg, Ila Fiete, and more.

 That same month, Kording was awarded a grant by the National Institutes of Health to "develop a user-friendly, open-source educational platform of modules that address biases in research, logical fallacies around causality, hypothesis development, literature search design, identifying experimental variables, and reducing confounding variables in research."
+Kording's initiative, called the Community for Rigor, launched their website later the same year.

+Kording has also published and co-authored papers on the subject of open data.